mviereck/x11docker/README.md

 # Examples
 Some example images can be found on docker hub: https://hub.docker.com/u/x11docker/

  - Run xfce desktop in Xephyr:

   `x11docker --xephyr --desktop x11docker/xfce`

  - Run wine and playonlinux on xfce desktop in a sandbox in a Xephyr window, sharing a home folder to preserve settings and wine installations, and with a container user similar to your host user:

   `x11docker --xephyr --hostuser --home --desktop x11docker/xfce-wine-playonlinux start`

  - Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations, sharing clipboard, enabling pulseaudio sound, and with a container user similar to your host user:

   `x11docker --xpra --hostuser --home --clipboard --pulseaudio x11docker/xfce-wine-playonlinux playonlinux`

+ - Share Download folder from host with r/w access.
+Simulate host user to avoid file permission confusion.
+Start xterm and pcmanfm together:

+  `x11docker --hostuser  --  --volume=$HOME/Downloads:$HOME/Downloads:rw x11docker/lxde "pcmanfm & xterm"`

  - Run teamviewer

   `x11docker bbinet/teamviewer`

 # Screenshots
 Sample screenshots can be found in [screenshot branch](https://github.com/mviereck/x11docker/tree/screenshots)